 A string

-Note this function concatenates null values to null, so concat(null, null) = null
+Note this operation concatenates null values to null, so Concat(null, null) = null

 .